unibe-icelab/thz-image-explorer/paper/paper.md

 # Summary

-THz Image Explorer primarily serves as a performant data analysis tool for THz 2D images.
+THz Image Explorer primarily serves as a high-performance data analysis tool for THz 2D images.
 The main focus lies on preliminary browsing of measurements, rough analysis of scans and identifying regions of interest in each scan.
 It is designed in a modular way to allow possible implementation of more thorough analysis features in the future.